felipebottega/Tensor-Fox/README.md

 ### Sparse Dot MKL requirements

 This package requires the MKL runtime linking library `libmkl_rt.so` (or `libmkl_rt.dylib` for OSX, or `mkl_rt.dll` for WIN).
 If the MKL library cannot be loaded an `ImportError` will be raised when the package is first imported.
 MKL is distributed with the full version of conda, and can be installed into Miniconda with `conda install -c intel mkl`.
-Alternatively, you may add need to add the path to MKL shared objects to `LD_LIBRARY_PATH` (e.g. `export LD_LIBRARY_PATH=/opt/intel/mkl/lib/intel64:$LD_LIBRARY_PATH`).
+Alternatively, you may need to add the path to MKL shared objects to `LD_LIBRARY_PATH` (e.g. `export LD_LIBRARY_PATH=/opt/intel/mkl/lib/intel64:$LD_LIBRARY_PATH`).
 There are some known bugs in MKL v2019 which may cause intermittent segfaults.
 Updating to MKL v2020 is highly recommended if you encounter any problems.

 ### Sparse Dot MKL environment variable